TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 **Tau** represents that level.
 High Tau will aim for higher complexity, while low Tau will aim for simpler output.

 **Learning Rate** is the influence of your context.
 The higher it is set, the more gradual the changes will be.
 1 is instantaneous.

+### Unified Sampling

+Unified sampling is a set of parameters which are applied together to **bias the probabilities** of the token pool.
+Keep in mind that **Unified Sampling does not remove tokens from the pool.** You may want to do some trimming beforehand, or use it to refine trimming with **Tail-Free**, **Min-P** or something of the sort.

+Unified takes three settings simultaneously: **Linear**, **Quadratic** and **Confidence**.
+Out of those, **Linear** and **Confidence** are both able to be set to *negative values*.

+• **Linear** is comparable to **Temperature/Randomness**.
+At high values, Linear *reinforces* the probabilities.
+Strong becomes stronger, weak becomes weaker.
+Effectively, Linear is *Temperature/randomness in reverse*.
+At high values, the model is more confident in high-probability tokens.
+However, when set to *negative* values, Linear acts similar to high Temperature, where the pool is more normalized, and the probability is spread out across more tokens, increasing creativity at the cost of consistency.

+• **Quadratic** is comparable to **Tail-Free Sampling**, with the caveat that it does not trim.
+When increasing Quadratic, low-probability tokens will be made even weaker, which effectively extends, and flattens the Tail, so you can snip it out more consistently.
+Quadratic's effect is geometric: It affects the bottom end much more harshly than tokens that are simply weak.

+• **Confidence** serves to increase confidence by **increasing the value of Linear dynamically**.
+If the model is not confident, it makes strong tokens stronger at the expense of the others.
+If the model is already confident, it does not do much.
+The important part is that **Confidence is exponential in its strength!** Only make small adjustments to it, as the effect increases more quickly the higher it is.
+I.e a change from 0.1 to 0.2 is much weaker than 0.3 to 0.4.
+When set to negative values, *stronger tokens are made weaker and weak tokens are made stronger*, which averages probabilities across the pool, similarly to Negative Linear values.

+Unified should be used to either make your pool more biased towards confidence (and then snip weak tokens with another sampler), or towards creativity (but you probably need to trim the pool beforehand first, to avoid garbage tokens).

 ### Change Settings Order